OpenEnergyDashboard/DesignDocs/sqlTesting/sqlAndTesting.md

 select * FROM CIK_VARY WHERE SOURCE_ID = ( SELECT UNIT_ID FROM METERS WHERE NAME = 'Water Gallon' ) and DESTINATION_ID = ( SELECT ID FROM UNITS WHERE NAME = 'gallon' );
 SELECT * FROM meter_hourly_readings_unit_cagg where meter_id = ( SELECT ID FROM METERS WHERE NAME = 'Water Gallon' ) and graphic_unit_id = ( SELECT ID FROM UNITS WHERE NAME = 'gallon' ) order by bucket;
 SELECT * FROM meter_daily_readings_unit_cagg where meter_id = ( SELECT ID FROM METERS WHERE NAME = 'Water Gallon' ) and graphic_unit_id = ( SELECT ID FROM UNITS WHERE NAME = 'gallon' ) order by bucket;
+-- Because cannot yet get the ids automatically, these get them to use next.
+SELECT array_agg(ID) FROM METERS WHERE NAME = 'Water Gallon';
+SELECT ID FROM UNITS WHERE NAME = 'gallon';
 SELECT * FROM meter_line_readings_unit (
     -- If you want by a meter_id value use {#}
     meter_ids => '{11}',